MohammadMaftoun/Quantum-Machine-Learning/README.md

     Resources include research papers, articles, and links to relevant tools and libraries.
     Engage with the community through discussions, contributions, and collaborations.

-Come, be a part of shaping the future of machine learning with quantum computing!
+Come, be an element of shaping the future of machine learning with quantum computing!